bug400/pyilper/qt5.md

      pyilper

-Note: if you open a terminal window the default conda environemnt is active so you have to change to the "qt5" environment as documented above.
+Note: if you open a terminal window the default conda enviroement is active so you have to change to the "qt5" environment as documented above.

 If you want to get rid of the "qt5" environment, type: